swiftlang/swiftly/README.md

 - Installing multiple toolchains, including both stable releases and snapshots
 - Switching which installed toolchain is active (i.e. which one is discovered via `$PATH`)
-- Updating installed toolchains to the latest available versions of those toolchains
+- Updating installed toolchains to the latest available versions of those toolchains (not yet implemented)
 - Uninstalling installed toolchains
-- Listing the toolchains that are available to install
+- Listing the toolchains that are available to install (not yet implemented)

 ## Current development status